 The disease is exclusive to rabbits – other animals, including dogs and cats, cannot be infected.

-Please see the news release from the Ministry of Forests, Lands, Natural Resource Operations and Rural Development for further details.
+Please see the news release (PDF) from the Ministry of Forests, Lands, Natural Resource Operations and Rural Development for further details.

 The media contact listed with the release is: 250 356-7506.